Everett Massacre Aftermath: The Battle to Control the Story

 On November 5, 2011, a small group of Occupy Everett protesters marched silently through the city of Everett in honor of the victims of the Everett massacre.
 Reaching the Everett dock, the leader told the story of the 1916 "armed confrontation between local authorities, and the Industrial Workers of the World.”
 Narrating the bloody events that had occurred on that spot almost a century earlier, he stated, “today we reap the benefits of the blood that was spilled…but those benefits are under attack,” adding that “ninety-five years ago those voices were silenced, but we will not be silenced today.”
 This was followed by a chant of “we will not be silenced.”

 The members of the Occupy Everett movement were not alone in casting the story of the Everett massacre in a way that helped their cause.
 Much has been written about the massacre and trial.
 This report goes beyond the events to think about their legacy, about how the memory and history of those events were produced.
 In the months following the clash at the Everett docks another clash unfolded as many different groups and interests fought to establish what happened and who was to blame.
 This was a battle to control the "story" and ultimately shape the history of the Everett massacre as it would be understood by later generations.
 This report uses the telling of the massacre by various groups to raise broader questions about how memory is produced and the lengths to which people will go to have their views elevated to the status of history in order to further their own cause.
-Winston Churchill said,” history is also written by the victors,” but this report shows that history can be written by those who “will not be silenced.”
+Winston Churchill said, "history is always written by the victors,” but this report shows that history can be written by those who “will not be silenced.”

 The city of Everett was built during a time of rapid railroad expansion and controlled from an early period by lumber barons.
 It was one of the new industrial cities that dotted the state.
 With an economy based on shingle and lumber mills, the residents described it as a “city of smokestacks.”
 Historian Norman H. Clark called it Mill Town in his 1970 book of that title.
 Industrialists capitalized on this new frontier economy, leaving little for workers except low wages and harsh working conditions.
 Eventually, workers banded together, formed unions, and fought for better conditions.
 One of the unions based in Everett was the International Shingle Weavers’ Union of America, representing skilled workers in the shingle mills.
 The shingle weavers, who produced the cedar shingles popular as roofing and home siding materials, worked with machines that had no safety guards and were easily recognized by their missing fingers.